 At STEM we have invested in individual career development for researchers at different career stages and on different career paths.
 We’ve tailored this support to help the career development of our translational scientists.

 We believe in supporting scientists in a way which works for them, for example through tailored mentorship, flexible working, or alternative funding paths.

 This is what our researchers say about their experience within our NIHR Biomedical Research Centre.

-The STEM cluster board is led by Professor Andrew Cope and comprises senior members from our partner NHS Trusts and Health Schools within King’s College London in order to provide integration and mentorship of the training platforms for our clinical and non-clinical trainees.
+The STEM cluster board comprises senior members from our partner NHS Trusts and Health Schools within King’s College London in order to provide integration and mentorship of the training platforms for our clinical and non-clinical trainees.